CodingBobby/bob-standard/README.md

 const bob = require('bob-standard')

 // This creates a matrix with a width of 4 and
 // a height of 6 items.
-Each item will be a rendom
+Each item will be a random
-// number betreen 0 and 100.
+// number between 0 and 100.
 let matrix = bob.make.matrix(4, 6, () => {
     return bob.round(bob.rand(0, 100))
 })